 Tests are free for everyone.
 There are almost 200 sites to get tested across Victoria.
 For more information go to https://www.dhhs.vic.gov.au/where-get-tested-covid-19.
 At home testing may be available if you cannot get to a fixed testing site – call the Coronavirus Hotline on 1800 675 398.

-From 11:59pm Thursday 3 June restrictions across Victoria have changed.
-Currently in Melbourne it is mandatory to wear a face mask when you leave your home.
-In regional Victoria it is mandatory to wear a face mask indoors when you leave your home, and to carry one with you at all times.
-It is also mandatory to wear a fitted face mask during your flight.
+Restrictions across Victoria have changed.
+Currently it is mandatory to wear a face mask when you leave your home anywhere in Victoria.
+It is also mandatory to wear a fitted face mask at the airport and during your flight.

 Circuit breaker restrictions are outlined in full here: https://www.coronavirus.vic.gov.au/coronavirus-covidsafe-settings